pablisch/CV/README.md

 ## Formal Education and Qualifications

-Nov 2021 to Nov 2022
-⦁
 National Professional Qualification for Leading Teaching at UCL (IoE) and NELTSH, London.
-July 2019 to Nov 2021
+Nov 2021 to Nov 2022.
-⦁

 Level 3 Forest School Leader qualification from Open College Network West Midlands through EarthCraft UK.
-Sept 2010 to July 2011
-⦁
+July 2019 to Nov 2021.

-The University of Cumbria, Tower Hamlets (London) campus.
+PGCE Certificate at The University of Cumbria, Tower Hamlets (London) campus.
-PGCE Certificate.
-Sept 1993 to July 1996
+Sept 2010 to July 2011.

-⦁
-Buckinghamshire Chilterns University College, High Wycombe.
-BA(Hons) degree in Furniture Craftsmanship and Design.
+BA(Hons) degree in Furniture Craftsmanship and Design at Buckinghamshire Chilterns University College, High Wycombe.
 Lower Second Pass.
-Sept 1988 to July 1989
+Sept 1993 to July 1996.

-⦁
-Hertfordshire College of Art and Design, St Albans.
+Foundation Certificate in Art and Design at Hertfordshire College of Art and Design, St Albans.
+Sept 1988 to July 1989.
-Foundation Certificate in Art and Design.

 Sept 1980 to July 1988
-⦁
 Rickmansworth School, Croxley Green, Hertfordshire.
 O Levels:
 Grade A in Maths, History, Art, English Language and English Literature.